Foreign policy of the Angela Merkel government: Middle East and North Africa

 Merkel voiced concern over the 2006 Lebanon War.
 She stated: "We cannot confuse cause and effect.
 The starting point is the capture of the Israeli soldiers.
 It is important that the government in Lebanon, which is on a peaceful path, should be strengthened, but it must be made clear that the capture [of the soldiers] cannot be tolerated.
 The attacks did not start from the Israeli side, but from Hezbollah's side."

 Merkel's government has approved multi-billion euro arms export deals with various governments in the MENA region generally perceived as being authoritarian, including Qatar, Saudi Arabia. the United Arab Emirates, Bahrain and Egypt.
 In 2016, German opposition parties criticized Germany's defense plan with Saudi Arabia, which has been waging war in Yemen against the Houthis and has been accused of massive human rights violations.

+In a TV debate in September 2017, Merkel and her then challenger Martin Schulz both said that they would seek an end to Turkey's membership talks with the European Union.

 On 21 March 2018, Merkel criticized Turkey's invasion of northern Syria: "Despite all justified security interests of Turkey, it's unacceptable what's happening in Afrin, where thousands and thousands of civilians are being pursued, are dying or have to flee."